Meet our Team

 Beth’s clinical interests include Infant and pre-school development, school-age Intervention, water-based therapy, neurodevelopment/neurodiverse differences and developing self-determination and a sense of autonomy within young people.

-Beth currently accepts consults, please click here to book a referral.
+Beth currently accepts consults in the Mornington clinic, please click here to book a referral.